Maxwell Bodenheim: Marriages

-Ruth, 28 years his junior, shared his derelict lifestyle.
+Ruth Fagin, 28 years his junior, shared his derelict lifestyle.
 They were homeless and slept on park benches.
 He sometimes panhandled while carrying a sign that read, "I Am Blind," although he had adequate vision.
 He sometimes composed short poems for money or drinks.
 Ruth engaged in prostitution, which reportedly provoked beatings by her husband.
+In approximately 1953, Bodenheim and Ruth spent some time (perhaps two months) as guests of the Catholic Worker of Dorothy Day in New York.
+Day had been a friend of Bodenheim in Greenwich Village in the 1920s.
+She devoted a chapter to the Bodenheims in her Loaves and Fishes (1963).

+Death

 Bodenheim and Ruth were murdered February 6, 1954, at a flophouse at 97 Third Avenue in Manhattan, by a 25-year-old dishwasher, Harold "Charlie" Weinberg.
 They had befriended him on the streets of the Village and he offered to let them spend the night in his room a few blocks from the Bowery.
 Weinberg and Ruth had sex near the cot where the 62-year-old drunken Bodenheim appeared to be sleeping.
 Bodenheim arose, challenged Weinberg, and they began fighting.
 Weinberg shot Bodenheim twice in the chest.
 He beat Ruth and stabbed her four times in the back.
 Weinberg confessed to the double homicide, but said in his defense, "I ought to get a medal.
 I killed two Communists."
 Weinberg was judged insane (sociopathic) and sent to a mental institution.

 Hecht offered to pay for Bodenheim's funeral.
-Bodenheim's ex-wife, Minna, made arrangements to have him buried in her family plot in Cedar Park Cemetery, Emerson, New Jersey.
+Bodenheim's ex-wife, Minna Schein, made arrangements to have him buried in her family plot in Cedar Park Cemetery, Emerson, New Jersey.

-The year before their murder, the Bodenheims had spent some time (perhaps two months) as guests of the Catholic Worker of Dorothy Day in New York.
-Day had been a friend of Maxwell in Greenwich Village in the 1920s.
-She devoted a chapter to the Bodenheims in her Loaves and Fishes (1963).